Skip to content

 • a feature appears unavailable even though setup looks correct;

-• you need the current Pro owned hub limit;
+• you need the current workspace limit;

 • a support request needs plan or usage context.